UnfoldDataScience/predict_expense_aws/README.md

 ## Step 9: Stop the Instance to save extra bill

-Once you are done you MUST STOP INSTANCE otherwise you will get billed go to Instance list from "instances" -> Check your instance -> From "instance state" dropdown above STOP AND TERMINATE your instance
+Once you are done you MUST STOP INSTANCE otherwise you will get billed, go to Instance list from "instances" -> Check your instance -> From "instance state" dropdown above STOP AND TERMINATE your instance